chriscb5/ContactsBot/README.md

 # ContactsBot
-This is a basic project to understand Telegram Bot functionalities.
+This is a basic project to understand Telegram Bot functionalities in Spring Boot.